MicrosoftDocs/sql-docs/azure-sql/database/resource-limits-vcore-single-databases.md

 > - Under some circumstances, you may need to shrink a database to reclaim unused space.
 For more information, see [Manage file space in Azure SQL Database](file-space-manage.md).\
 > - For scaling guidance and considerations, see [Scale a single database](single-database-scale.md).

-Each read-only replica of a database has its own resources, such as vCores, memory, data IOPS, tempdb, workers, and sessions.
+Each read-only replica of a database has its own resources, such as vCores, memory, data IOPS, `tempdb`, workers, and sessions.
 Each read-only replica is subject to the resource limits detailed later in this article.

 You can set the service tier, compute size (service objective), and storage amount for a single database using: